dimagi/commcare-cloud/docs/changelog/index.md

 # About this changelog

-Below are the list of changes (the newest first) to `commcare-cloud` and CommCareHQ that need to be applied on your environemtn to keep it upto date.
+Below are the list of changes (the newest first) to `commcare-cloud` and CommCareHQ that need to be applied on your environment to keep it up to date.

 ### Changelog